Chapter 5 Adilah

 “Yes, let’s go!” exclaimed Jesus with excitement.

-Cynthia lowered herself down to the ground and Jesus climbed onto her back, shuffling himself up to the base of her neck.
+Cynthia lowered herself to the ground and Jesus climbed onto her back, shuffling himself up to the base of her neck.

 “Come on up,” he invited Adilah, offering her his hand.